Optimizing Images for PageSpeed

 Similarly, you can experiment with compression settings to find a good middle ground between image quality and file size. imgix’s default quality setting (

-q=75 ) is designed to do this for a wide range of images, but knowing the specifics of your own catalog can allow you go much lower with very little loss of quality.
+q=75 ) is designed to do this for a wide range of images, but knowing the specifics of your own catalog can allow you go much lower with very little loss.

-q setting and some other properties to decrease file size, and may be the only setting you need.
+q=45 setting and some other properties to decrease file size, so using it together with

 Give Customers the Best Format for Their Context